briannoyama/briannoyama.github.io/_posts/2017-10-08-javascript-origami.markdown

               ...
 {% endhighlight %}
   <figcaption>
-    polys_coors.js: Defining the beginning and end coordinates.
+    polys_coors.js: Defining the beginning and ending coordinates.
   </figcaption>
 </figure>

-The first "tuple" of numbers represented the starting point of the coordinate, while the second number represented the final destination of the coordinate.
+The first tuple of numbers represents the starting point of the coordinate, while the second tuple represents the final destination of the coordinate.
 To make the coordinates slide from their beginning destination to the end, I used a counter `cnt` to keep track of the number of frames for an animation of length `max_cnt`.

 <figure class="full">